vswapna3202/Python/README.md

 20. [Student Grade](grade.py) - This program prints the name(s) of students who scored
 the second lowest score in ascending order.
 Uses set and nested lists.
 21. [Student Marks](student_marks.py) - This program accepts n number of students name and their marks and for a particular student input by the user calculates the average of the marks and displays it.
+22. [List Operations](list.py) - This perform accepts number of commands and performs the commands on a list